-New research released by entertainment news site Exstreamist shows that kids skip 150 hours of commercials every year by watching streaming services instead of regular television.
-On average, “children between the ages of two and 18 are spending an average of 1.8 hours a day using streaming services,” they report.
-That’s about 6 days worth of time they’re getting back from services like Netflix, Hulu, and Amazon Prime.
+Research released by entertainment news site Exstreamist in 2016 shows that kids skip 150 hours of commercials every year by watching content on streaming services instead of regular television.
+On average, “children between the ages of 2 and 18 are spending an average of 1.8 hours a day using streaming services," they report.
+That's about 6 days worth of time per year they're getting back from services like Netflix, Hulu, and Amazon Prime.

 Children's programming is even worse.
 “Children view more than 40,000 commercials each year," according to the American Psychological Association (APA).
 Those commercials are loaded with ads for “sugary cereal, rot-your-teeth soda" and many other products that aren't particularly helpful, Exstreamist explains.
 Cognitively speaking, children don't understand the difference between commercials and television programs.
 The APA explains that “children below the ages of 4–5 years do not consistently distinguish program from commercial content, even when program/commercial separation devices ("GoBots will be back after these messages") are used…. [and] most children younger than 7–8 years of age do not recognize the persuasive intent of commercial appeals."
 So children can't easily tell the difference between fiction and reality or that the commercials are trying to sell them something.
 Since commercials are designed to influence consumer behavior, that's a problem.